Abhiilaasha/Movie-app/README.md

 </ul>

 <h2> API KEY </h2>
-<p> Obtain an API key from [The Movie Database TMDb](https://developer.themoviedb.org/docs) and replace API_KEY in the code with your own API key for the app to fetch data.</p>
+<p> Obtain an API key from-> [The Movie Database TMDb](https://developer.themoviedb.org/docs) and replace API_KEY in the code with your own API key for the app to fetch data.</p>

 <h2> Usage </h2>